vendia/blog/releases/2022-08-26-releasenotes.md

 With the release of these new authorization options comes the end of the legacy authorization options previously supported.

 # Sorting Results
 The ability to sort results based on a field was a frequent request from our users over the last few quarters.
-We heard you and we did it!
+We ranked your feedback (in ascending order) and got to work!

 Now, any [indexed field](https://www.vendia.net/docs/share/data-modeling#indexes) can be used to sort the results returned by a `list` operation.
 For example, if the `name` field of the `Inventory` entity is indexed, the list of products can be returned in order by name: